Pointwise control of the linearized Gear-Grimshaw system: Use of one control

 \section{Use of one control}

-In this section we establish a variant of Theorem \ref{t36} when we observe only one of the functions $u(\cdot,x_0)$ and $v(\cdot,x_0)$.
+In this section we establish a variant of Theorem \ref{t37} when we observe only one of the functions $u(\cdot,x_0)$ and $v(\cdot,x_0)$.
 Such observations do not allow us to determine completely the initial data in \eqref{31}.
 Indeed, if $(u,v)$ solves \eqref{31}, then for any constant $c$ the couple $(u,v+c)$ also solves \eqref{31} with some other initial data, so that the observation of the component $u$ may allow to determine $v$ up to an arbitrary additive constant.
 An analogous situation occurs by observing $v$.

 Theorem \ref{t62} and Corollary \ref{c63} below will show that up to this indeterminacy the determination of the solutions is possible by observing only one component.
+Since the solutions of \eqref{31} are given by the formulas